EliAndrewC/l7r/rules/11-non_pc_schools.md

 You get a free raise on any type of roll.

 **Third Dan:**
-After making an attack roll during a phase in which you have chosen an offensive posture, you may spend one action die from any phase to give yourself +X to all attack and damage rolls for the rest of the round, where X is your attack skill.
+After making an attack roll during a phase in which you have chosen an offensive posture, you may spend one action die from any phase to give yourself +X to attack and damage rolls for the rest of the round, where X is your attack skill.
 After seeing the result of an attack roll made against you while fighting with a defensive posture, you may spend one action die from any phase to increase your wound checks and TN to be hit by X for the remainder of the round, where X is your attack skill.

 **Fourth Dan:**
 Raise your current and maximum School Ring by 1.
 Raising your School Ring now costs 5 fewer XP.
 Begin each combat round with an athletics action die set to 1, which may only be spent on movement, athletics actions, or your 3rd Dan technique.

 **Fifth Dan:**
-For each phase in which you declare an offensive posture, you gain +1 to all attack and damage rolls for the remainder of the round.
+For each phase in which you declare an offensive posture, you gain +1 to attack and damage rolls for the remainder of the round.
 For each phase in which you choose a defensive posture, you gain +1 to your wound checks and your TN to be hit for the remainder of the round.

 ## Suzume Overseer